 If you’re vegan but still want bulletproof coffee (and maybe a little weed), you can omit the butter and load up on MCT oil or coconut oil!
 MCT oil is made from a kind of fat called medium-chain triglycerides, which are thought to promote a healthy brain, reduce inflammation, aid with weight loss, and more.
 You’ll usually find MCT oil to be derived from coconut oil.
 MCTs are smaller than other kinds of fat we eat, like long-chain triglycerides (LCT), so they are easier to digest.

-Keep in mind the reason for welcoming weed-infused coffee to your morning routine.
+Keep in mind the reason for welcoming cannabis-infused coffee to your morning routine.
 You have a goal to be well, in some capacity.
 Whether you’re trying to reduce stress before heading to work, work up an appetite before eating breakfast, or energize and refresh your mind - you’re trying to improve your wellness and state of being!
 Don’t ruin it with low-quality coffee or cannabis products.
 It’s easy to grab the most convenient thing we have access to, but your health is worth the time it takes to find high-quality products.

 Remember, we aren’t claiming cannabis cures or treats any of these conditions.
 We’ve met a lot of cannabis consumers and hear their stories - this is what they tell us cannabis does for them.
 We’re honored to hold space for their collective experiences and support the need for more clinical cannabis research so we can tell more stories!